zangamer/nuke_bot/README.md

- Pozdravljen Dior Bojči!
+Hello!

- Preden nukaš katerikoli server se prvo prepričaj, da si vse spodaj prebral.
+Before you nuke any server, first make sure you read everything below.

- Kako moraš sploh začeti?
+How do you even have to start?

-    1. Greš na ta link in si preneseš najnovejši python: https://www.python.org/downloads/
+    1. Go to this link and download the latest python: https://www.python.org/downloads/

-    2. Če ne veš kako si instalirat python si poglej ta video: https://www.youtube.com/watch?v=O3V0fsXTM6Q
+    2. If you don't know how to install python watch this video: https://www.youtube.com/watch?v=O3V0fsXTM6Q

-    3. Ko si instaliral python je to to, preberi si več spodaj
+    3. Once you’ve installed python this is it, read more below for start your first nuke with this bot.

-Kako nukat server?
+How to even nuke a server?

-    1. Tvoj bot je že pripravljen na nuke
+    1. Your bot is ready for nukes

-    2. Ti moraš samo 2x kliknit na datoteko, ki se imenuje: bojči_bot
+    2. You just need to open a file called: nuke_bot

-    3. Ko se ti program zažene se ti izpiše nuke bot na veliko
+    3. When your program starts, you will see a nuke bot sign

-    4. Pod napisom je tudi invite link za nuke bota
+    4. Below the caption is also an invite link for the nuke bot

-    5. Ko invitaš bota mora biti bot online, program pa mora biti odprt
+    5. When you invite a bot, the bot must be online and the program must be open

-    6. Ko se prepričaš da vse deluje, v kanal pošlješ #play
+    6. When you make sure everything works, send #play to the channel

-    7. Bot začne nukat in spamat, če pa to želiš ustaviti pa napišeš #stop in bot se ustavi!
+    7. The bot starts deleting and spamming, but if you want to stop it, write #stop and the bot stops!

-Upam, da boš užival in ti je bot všeč.
-Bota ne smeš objavljat dalje, saj je ta program licenciran.
+It is not my fault or any developer's fault for any threats or reports.
+The program is protected and licensed.
+Use the program at your own risk and do not publish it again.